scholarworks/sipity/README.md

 Sipity is a patron-oriented deposit interface into CurateND.
 Its goal is to provide clarity on why a patron would want to fill out metadata information.

+## Running Under SSL

+With [Cogitate](https://github.com/ndlib/cogitate) integration, you will need to run Sipity under SSL.
+See below:

+* `$ ./bin/ssl_server` - You can then go to [https://localhost:3000](https://localhost:3000) to run the application under SSL.

 ## Getting Your Bearings

 Sipity is a Rails application but is built with a few more concepts in mind.